 Portfolio Management in context

-As we already outlined above, strong APM critically depends on a clear line of sight with the business strategy and a strong foundation in enterprise architecture.
+As outlined above, strong Application Portfolio Management critically depends on a clear line of sight with the business strategy and a strong foundation in enterprise architecture.
 One useful way to relate your application portfolios to the strategy is via business capabilities.
-Business capabilities define what an organization needs to be able to do, in order to achieve the outcomes that are defined in the corporate strategy.
+Business capabilities define what an organization needs to be able to do, in order to achieve the outcomes that are described in the corporate strategy.
 They are the key building blocks of the business, unique and independent from each other, and tend to be stable over time.
 As such, they are a very useful foundation for structuring application portfolios and determining the strategic importance of the applications therein.
 This paves the way for true value-driven architecting.

-Moreover, strong APM needs to be part of the day-to-day processes that maintain and enhance your application landscape.
+Moreover, strong Application Portfolio Management needs to be part of the day-to-day processes that maintain and enhance your application landscape.
 Its value-based approach makes it well-suited for approaches such as the Scaled Agile Framework (SAFe), outlined in our previous blog post.
-Tying it in to the value streams at the portfolio level of SAFe and funding such streams based on (among others) APM outcomes is relatively straightforward.
+Tying it in to the value streams at the portfolio level of SAFe and funding such streams based on (among others) Application Portfolio Management outcomes is relatively straightforward.